 Could it be possible to measure portions with your hands in your kitchen?
 I’m about to show you the easiest way to measure out portions using just your hands, and then we’ll talk about why this is a good idea.

-In case you’re one of those people who don’t cook that much, or one of those people who has always had trouble figuring out how much sauce, rice, whatever to add to your food, I’m going to show you how easy it can be.
+In case you’re one of those people who don’t cook that much, or one of those people who has always had trouble figuring out how much sauce, rice, or whatever to add to your food, I’m going to show you how easy it can be.

 If you’re a health-conscious person, I’m sure you’ve thought about getting yourself a kitchen scale.
 It can be very helpful in determining the portions of certain foods that you’re going to eat.
 But what if you don’t have one?
 Have no fear because there’s another way to measure food without the need for a scale.
 You can use your hands.